IBM/universal-connectors/docs/integrate_code_coverage_into_plug-ins.md

 - A developed universal connector Java plug-in that includes unit tests in the path designated by Logstash for Java plug-ins (`<TYPE>-plugin/logstash-<TYPE>-<PLUGIN_NAME>/src/test`)

 ### Keep In Mind
-- Make sure you install all the necessary Jacoco plug-ins and set the minimum coverage as detailed in the template build.gradle bellow.
+- Make sure you install all the necessary Jacoco plug-ins and set the minimum coverage as detailed in the template build.gradle below.

   - Plug-ins used: jacoco, org.barfuin.gradle.jacocolog